-Analogously to the section before, here we want to show the suitability of Chimera tentacles to realize cross paths.

-First of all, we want to establish a relation between the partitions of the Chimera graph and the parity of the grid vertices.
-W.l.o.g., we can specify the parity of the Chimera graph vertices in the following way.
-The vertices in the horizontal partition of the unit cell at coordinate (1, 1) are called even and in the vertical partition odd.
+Similarly to the paragraph before, we show the suitability of Chimera tentacles to realize cross paths here.
+First of all, we establish a relation between the partitions of the Chimera graph and the parity of the grid vertices.
+W.l.o.g., we can specify the parity of the Chimera graph vertices in the following way: The vertices in the horizontal partition of the unit cell at coordinate (1, 1) are called even and in the vertical partition odd.

-Due to the alternating orientation of the partitions of the Chimera graph over the unit cells, remember Figure 2, the parity of the other vertices can directly be deduced from the parity of the unit cell coordinates: The above relation is repeated in every unit cell at an even grid coordinate while it is reversed if the grid coordinate is odd.
+Due to the alternating orientation of the partitions of the Chimera graph over the unit cells, remember Fig. 2, the parity of the other vertices can directly be deduced from the parity of the unit cell coordinates: The above relation is repeated in every unit cell at an even grid coordinate, while it is reversed if the grid coordinate is odd.
 In other words, for two different unit cells with coordinates of the same parity their horizontal vertices belong to the same partition, so do the vertical vertices.
-Now we can simply deduce a) ab and xy have different parity and v and w are oriented equally or b) ab and xy have the same parity and v and w have different orientation.
+Now we can simply deduce

 Corollary 31.
 Let $v \in V{ab}$ and $w \in V{xy}$ with $ab, xy \in \mathbb{Z}^2$ be two vertices in C{∞} .
-The vertices v and w are of different parity, if either
+The vertices v and w are of different parity if either